nosch/ng-scaffold/README.md

 # ng-scaffold

-## 1. What is it?
+## What is it?

-This a simple skeleton of an [AngularJS](http://angularjs.org/) web application.
-And with the help of [Grunt](http://gruntjs.com/), [Bower](http://bower.io/) and [Karma](http://karma-runner.github.io/) it is possible to use this skeleton as a starting point for frontend development with AngularJS.
+This is an [AngularJS](http://angularjs.org) application scaffold.
+It's inspired by [angular-app](https://github.com/angular-app/angular-app).
+So the JavaScript and other source code is **organized in modules** and not "by layer".
+It also provides a build, test and basic deployment process based on [Grunt](http://gruntjs.com/), [Bower](http://bower.io/) and [Karma](http://karma-runner.github.io/).
+You can use this skeleton as a starting point for frontend development with AngularJS.

-## 2. What for?
-The main idea behind this little project is to learn how to build an application with AngularJS.
-And as a really nice *side effect* the automation based on Grunt and Bower takes away some of the repetitive and annoying tasks.

-## 3. Stack
-### The application

-- AngularJS v1.2.14
-- UI-Router v0.2.9
-- jQuery v2.1.0
-- Twitter Bootstrap v3.1.1
-- Modernizr v2.7.1

-### The build process

-- Grunt v0.4.2
-- Bower v1.2.8
-- Karma v0.10.9
+In addition the ng-scaffold project is the groundwork for [generator-ng-scaffold](https://github.com/nosch/generator-ng-scaffold), a [yeoman](http://yeoman.io) generator for AngularJS.

-## 4. Installation
+## Installation

 1. Install [node.js and npm](http://nodejs.org/download/ "Download node.js")
 2. $ npm install -g grunt-cli